binbinmods/ChaoticCorruptions/ChaoticCorruptions/README.md

 # Chaotic Corruptions

-This is a simple mod that enables the following configs:
+This is a simple mod that enables the following configs aimed at randomizing or adding corrupted cards/items to your runs:

+This has not been tested in multiplayer yet, so let me know if there are any issues!

 | Config    | Default | Explanation |
 | :------ | :----: | :--------- |